 For purposes of complying with Listing Rules 5635(b) and 5635(d) of The Nasdaq Stock Market LLC, the Private Placement will take place in two separate closings.
 The first closing was subject to customary representations and warranties and closing conditions and took place on July 31, 2023 (the "First Closing"), and we sold an aggregate of 4,399,016 Shares and accompanying Warrants to purchase up to 10,997,550 Shares.
 The second closing will include the sale and issuance of an additional 3,561,851 Shares and Warrants to purchase up to an additional 8,904,641 Shares (the "Subsequent Closing") and is conditioned upon, among other customary closing conditions, and is expected to take place following, receipt of stockholder approval of the Private Placement.
-We have agreed to hold an annual or special meeting of its stockholders for the purpose of obtaining such stockholder approval as soon as reasonably possible following the mailing of the proxy statement, but not later than September 15, 2023.
+We have agreed to hold an annual or special meeting of its stockholders for the purpose of obtaining such stockholder approval as soon as reasonably possible following the mailing of the proxy statement, but not later than the later of (i) September 15, 2023 or (ii) if the SEC notifies us that it will review the preliminary proxy statement, November 14, 2023.
 If the stockholders do not approve the Private Placement, the Subsequent Closing will not take place.